 Objective and Background

-The study was carried out using sources available to CPL including in-house databases and publicly available information (published, internet etc.).
-Additional information was sought from key contacts within the crop protection and banana growing industries North America, Europe and banana growing regions.
+CPL initially conducted desk-based research using in-house databases and publicly available information (published, internet etc.).
+We then interviewed key contacts within the crop protection industries in North America, Europe and major banana-growing regions to gain additional views and insights.

 Answers to Specific Questions